 An American kestrel, the namesake of the natural area by Doug Swartz

-Kestrel Fields is not yet open to the public.
-It is leased for conservation agriculture by Poudre Valley Community Farms.
+The farming area is leased for conservation agriculture by Poudre Valley Community Farms.
 Please respect the farm by staying out.
-Future public access is being planned.